 Office Lease - On June 1, 2015, the Foundation entered into a new lease agreement for office space in Arlington, VA.
 The lease commenced on June 1, 2015 and will expire in May 2026.
 Under the terms of the lease, the base rent is subject to an annual increase of 2.5%.
 The entire amount due under the terms of the lease will be recognized in the financial statements pro-rata over the lease term.
-Amounts expensed in excess of actual cash payments required will be reflected as a deferred lease liability.
-As part of the lease agreement, the Foundation is required to maintain an irrevocable standby letter of credit in the amount of \$108,780.
+As part of the lease agreement, the Foundation is required to maintain an irrevocable standby letter of credit in the amount of \$81,586.